Je cherche / Elle n'a rien compris - 7"

 Carrousel - 1967

 Back in the early 1960s, Saint-Hyacinthe was sort of Quebec's version of Liverpool.
 The charming city of 50,000 just east of Montreal punched way above its weight, giving birth to a number of cool francophone bands like Les Corvets, Les Aristocrats, Les Sultans and Les Hou-lops.
-Les Lutins formed there sometime around 1963 while they were barely into their teens, and within a year or so the five-piece of Alain Blanchard on bass, singer Simon Brouillard, guitarists Serge Lambert and Richard Guillemette, and Normand Brouillard on the drum kit found themselves on the bill at the dance halls around town.
+Les Lutins formed there sometime around 1963 while they were barely into their teens, and within a year or so the five-piece of singer Simon Brouillard, guitarists Serge Lambert and Andre Richard, Alain Blanchard on bass and Normand Brouillard on the drum kit found themselves on the bill at the dance halls around town.
 After beating out thirty-five other bands to win a battle of the bands contest over in Valleyfield in the summer of 1965, the still very wet-behind-the-ears lads got the chance to enter the studio.
 The result, the rather formulaic ye-ye/merseybeat 'Petite fille' and the more aptly titled 'Trop jeune pour aimer', did little to set the lads apart on the increasingly crowded Quebec pop scene.

 What Les Lutins really needed was a little time to grow up, both literally and musically.
-And so the boys did just that, re-emerging in 1967 (with Yvan St. Onge replacing Richard on guitar) as a taut act with their own distinct brand of snarling garage rock.
+And so the boys did just that, re-emerging in 1967 (with Yvan Saint-Onge replacing Richard on guitar) as a taut act with their own distinct brand of snarling garage rock.
 Their next single, and the first for Roger Valley's newly formed Carrousel label, was a stormer of a track that took much of the belle province by surprise.
 'Je Cherche', released just in time for Expo '67 in Montreal, took the best of anglo rock and roll - corrosive fuzz guitars, powerful drums and a teenaged scowl - and topped it off with exasperated cries of "Je vous le dis a vous mes amis / Je cherche, je cherche, mais je ne trouve pas".
 The single reportedly shifted an unbelievable 90,000 copies, prompting Blanchard's older sister Nicole to take over the reins as manager and introduce the, er, ballsy plan to release a single every three months.